snatow/unit-1-project/connect-4.md

 Thursday
 - more css to style game - animate pieces being added to the board (done)
-- readme.md as required by the prompt
+- readme.md as required by the prompt (done)
 - set up hosting on github
 - get reset button up and running (done)
 - customize game pieces - watermarks perhaps? (done)